maalg21/visualizeGO/README.md

 Table <- generate_cluster_table(cluster_output = cluster, method_type = "similarity",
 similarity_matrix = similarity_matrix, text_color = "black", col_palette = colors)
 ```
+Note that sometimes the GO IDs of the most representative path in the cluster do not
+exist in the [AnnotationDbi](https://bioconductor.org/packages/release/bioc/html/AnnotationDbi.html) database,
+which is the one we use for the identification
+of term's names from their ID.
+Therefore, in the table, instead of the term name in the
+*Representative Pathway* column, the GO ID will appear.
+We promise that we will try to
+improve this peculiarity by investigating more R annotation packages for GO IDs.

 To save the table as PNG we will use the ```save_cluster_table_as_png``` function.
 ```r